-As at 30 June 2020, our First Nations representation is 1.05%, which is 90 Indigenous employees.
+As at 30 June 2021, our First Nations representation is 1.5%, which is 129 First Nations employees.
+This is an increase from 1.05%, or 90 First Nations employees, at 30 June 2020.
 Our Reconciliation Action Plan commitments provide a strong pathway to help us achieve our target.

 Employee Network Groups

 At IAG, we celebrate inclusion and have a rich tapestry of diversity represented in part through our Employee Network Groups (ENGs).
-Our ENG’s amplify the voice of our diverse communities and provide the opportunity for our people to contribute, connect and drive inclusion.
-Our ENG communities are focused on gender equity, LGBTIQ, First Nations (in both Australia and New Zealand), mental health, domestic and family violence, accessibility, and families and carers.
+Our ENGs amplify the voice of our diverse communities and provide the opportunity for our people to contribute, connect and drive inclusion.
+Our ENG communities are focused on gender equity, LGBTIQ, First Nations, mental health, domestic and family violence, accessibility, and families and carers.

 IAG supports diverse candidates

 IAG actively encourages applicants of diverse backgrounds and supports diverse candidates through our recruitment process and beyond.

 Accessibility and adjustments